2017 was a turning point for cybersecurity. Today’s data shows that the network security trends established then are now expanding.

 Most small or mid-sized organizations are more adaptable due to their scalable size.
 This presents some key opportunities for businesses with under 1000 employees looking to begin building network security defenses.
 Here are 3 steps small businesses can take to achieve network security:

 Before thinking about network infrastructure, endpoint security, and antivirus software, small and mid-sized businesses have to address their real first line of defense: employee vigilance.

 According to IBM, 60% of cyber attacks involve either malice or error at the employee level.

 Something as seemingly innocuous as opening the wrong email attachment may expose sensitive data to hackers.
-An entry-level accountant who trusts what appears to be a request for data from the CEO may actually be sending company data to a compromised email identity.
+An entry-level accountant who trusts what seems like a request from the CEO risks sending company data to a compromised email identity.

-A security-oriented company culture treats all IT positions as cybersecurity positions, and trains knowledge workers to understand the importance of data security in their routine activities.
+A security-oriented company culture treats all IT positions as cybersecurity positions.
+This means training knowledge workers to understand the importance of data security in their routine activities.

 By putting network security at the forefront of company culture, companies can increase the chance of catching bad actors before they obtain sensitive data.

 2. Outsource Infrastructure to Cybersecurity Experts